 I worked at the college radio station reviewing CDs and making sure strange music filled the airwaves between 2am and 8am.
 My reviews sought to teach my fellow students that Dave Matthews was nothing and The Residents were everything, but if anybody was convinced I never heard about it.

-After college I began collecting real instruments (primarily ukuleles and guitars) and have been steadily writing and recording ever since.
-The songs are so good that I usually put my own name on them.
+After college I began collecting real instruments (primarily ukuleles and guitars) and spent several years steadily writing and recording my own material.
+Though still using alter egos, they were more in service of the project rather than a convenient mask to hide behind.
+Sometimes I even put my own name on my albums.

 I find most pop music atrocious.
 That is not to be taken to mean "pop sensibilities are far too bland for a music snob like me."
 I mean it hurts my brain to listen to it (probably because it's far too bland for a music snob like me).
 It's analogous to why I dislike walking in street festivals.
 It's not that I'm impatient and want people to move faster; I spend the whole time wondering doesn't it hurt your legs to walk this slowly?